 B: No I'm always doing it I'm always on me phone... unless I'm going for a run I always have my phone on me.

 This ability to work anywhere, anytime combines with the haptic materiality of B's smartphone to enable to communicate his vision of a radically reconceptualised urban education environment which privileges notions of community and learner interdependence over individualistic independence (the fundamental premise and goal of neoliberal education systems).
-The prosthetic quality of his phone (Urry, 2007) is essential to his ability to network resources in order to construct meaning and context on the move (Davies, 2014; Leander, Phillips & Headrick Taylor, 2010).:
+The prosthetic quality of his phone (Urry, 2007) is essential to his ability to network resources in order to construct meaning and context whilst moving through conceptual, physical and digital space (Davies, 2014; Leander, Phillips & Headrick Taylor, 2010; Paschler, Bachmair & Cook, 2010) The next quotes show how B’s thinking is reciprocally connected to his production of text on screen, sometimes typing but often using just his thumb to manipulate the necessary symbols:

-I don't know if you remember that you presented [a lecture on] schools and you had the vision the curriculum the building and so I had that on my Notes on my phone...I wrote down the exact words and then I just wrote at the bottom 'reconceptualisation'...so I took every word and changed the word because I just felt that words like curriculum and words like school represented something instantly in somebody's head...so I chewed over my ideas a bit more and kept putting more and more down on the phone in different ways...
-Because I wanted to reconceptualise everything to do with an education environment because people [other students] thought 'inclusion' and they thought 'inclusive classroom' and you didn't even want to think of classroom because it was reconceptualise think of something different and so like I just thought really urban {scrolling through fonts in the Phonto app with his thumb}...
+I don't know if you remember that you presented [a lecture on] schools and you had the vision the curriculum the building and so I had that on my Notes on my phone...I wrote down the exact words and then I just wrote at the bottom 'reconceptualisation'...so I took every word and changed the word...
+Because I wanted to reconceptualise everything to do with an education environment … it was reconceptualise think of something different and so like I just thought really urban {scrolling through fonts in the Phonto app with his thumb}...

 {having entered the title text and changed the font}...now what I really love about it is I could just take the text and do whatever I want with it so if I wanted to make it bigger I can make it bigger I could make it smaller if I wanted to if I wanted to spin round I could spin it round {demonstrating with his thumb}...
 I'm just going to delete some of the text so you can see it a bit better...if I wanted to make it fade a little bit into the background and what I really love about it is that I can just move it with my fingers... it's just got that freedom to move as opposed to having a text box